lukeginn/MininingOptimiser/README.md

 ## Discussion

-There are five stages to this project:
+There are four stages to this project:

 ### 1. Data Preprocessing